- Data Recovery Home

 Entirely dependent on the nature of the problem.
 Heat associated problems are often easier to tackle than impact damage problems.

-Under no circumstances should you continue to use the device as you may cause further damage to the unit.
+Under no circumstances should you continue to use the portable external drive as you may cause further damage to the unit.
 Also, you should not allow the system to run a repair utility on the drive (such as Scandisk / Chkdsk / Norton etc) – this can often render recoverable data unrecoverable.

 What if I have one of these drives but the symptoms are different?: